Administration

 Tip:

 After setting up GAMS Engine, there is a single namespace available with the name: global.
-Adding namespaces as well as registering models can easily be done via the Engine UI in the Models view.
+Adding namespaces as well as registering models can easily be done via the Engine UI in the Namespaces view.

 Add namespace and register model